 These results are for Iray Photoreal.
 Note that for RTX, Iray 2017.1.2 does not utilise the new RT Core raytracing technology.
 We are currently rerunning our benchmarks in Iray RTX 2019.1.1.
-As such the performance data for RTX cards is purely for CUDA core usage.
+As such the performance data for RTX cards shown here is purely for CUDA core usage.
 See our article RTX Performance Explained for additional details on how RTX affects performance.
 For more details see the testing methodology below the results.

 An increasing number of cloud providers are offering on-demand GPU resources.
 This is great news for users of Iray enabled applications and to give you an idea of what performance to expect relative to bare metal hardware you might find in your own computers we have run all of the tests for you.
 These tests are all GPU only, in some cases you may obtain additional performance by enabling the CPU as well but in our experience those resources are better left for other tasks.

 For Google Compute Engine, rather than a pre-configured machine type consisting of a CPU and GPU, you attach GPU types to any of the supported machine types.
 This means you can actually run larger numbers of GPUs on machines with much less CPU resource than normal.
 Note however that you must have at least as many CPU cores as you have physical GPU chips to get full use out of all of the GPUs.